Using Merger Arbitrage Spreads

 This 2:1 downside-to-upside ratio explains why merger arb isn’t simply “collect the spread.”
 When deals break, stocks often gap down well below their pre-announcement prices (the acquirer’s bid revealed value that the market hadn’t appreciated; without the bid, that value disappears).

-The durable lesson: merger arb is insurance selling, not coupon clipping.
+The pattern that holds: merger arb is insurance selling, not coupon clipping.
 You collect small premiums frequently but face occasional large losses.
 Sizing and selection drive long-term results.

 The Spread Compression Problem (Why Historical Returns Don’t Apply)